 en espanol en francaise

-Members carry out the program and policies adopted by the General Convention and have charge of the coordination, development, and implementation of the ministry and mission of the Church.
+The Executive Council is the Board of Directors of the Domestic and Foreign Missionary Society (DFMS) (Title I, Canon 3 (Article II, Constitution of DFMS)).
+In addition, Members carry out the program and policies adopted by the General Convention and have charge of the coordination, development, and implementation of the ministry and mission of the Church.
 The Executive Council is required to manage the budget of the Church, to submit to General Convention a budget for the next triennium, and to make annual reports to the Church of receipts and disbursements and a statement of all trust funds and properties.
-Members also serve as the Board of Directors of the Domestic and Foreign Missionary Society.
+(Title I, Canon 4) .
 The Council does its work within four standing committees: Finance, Governance and Operations, Mission Beyond the Episcopal Church, and Mission Within the Episcopal Church.

 Standing Committees and Task Forces of the Council may meet either by teleconference or in person for two or three days excluding additional travel time in the interim between Council’s regular meetings (see Canon I.4.
 Appointments may be made to some Interim Bodies as liaisons).
+Members are expected to attend all meetings, unless otherwise excused, and to come to all meetings prepared for the work ahead including reading all reports and other materials sent to members in advance of meetings.

 Qualities & Competencies and nominee should have: